-Thank you to everyone who entered this year’s competition!
+Thank you to everyone who entered the 2019 competition!

-The judging panel this year consisted of noted children’s author Eirlys Hunter, Susan Wallace from National Library Services to Schools, and FOTL members Elle Green and Rachel Underwood.
+Members of the judging panel were noted children’s author Eirlys Hunter, Susan Wallace from National Library Services to Schools, and FOTL members Elle Green and Rachel Underwood.

 Kate Fortune, President of FOTL, said that all the judges were very impressed with the high calibre of entries submitted.